fablabnk/EuroTubeScreamer/README.md

 # Next steps

-- assign footprints for the pots, jack inputs, switches and LEDs
+1. Assign footprints for the pots, jack inputs, switches and LEDs
-- try to make a basic layout for the front panel and PCB
+2. Make a basic layout for the front panel and PCBs
+	- There will likely be two PCBs, one for the front panel components and one for the
+3. Complete the circuit by solving the main issues
+	- Getting power from 12V down to 9V
+	- Combining voltages from input pots + CV input jacks
+4. Route the circuit

+# Workflow

+# Things I learned

+- Two projects cannot be opened side by side in one instance of KiCad, instead to you have create a new instance e.g. right click on app icon and choose `New Window`
+- Once the two projects are opened in this way, you can copy elements between them